 KNOWLEDGE, SKILLS AND ABILITIES

-- Requires daily use of Groupwise Email, Ellucian (Student Information System), Hobsons Connect (Content Management System), MS -Excel, and MS Windows.
+Requires daily use of Groupwise Email, Ellucian (Student Information System), TargetX (Customer Management System), MS -Excel, and MS Windows.

 - This position requires complex problem solving when making admit/deny decisions about applications for admission.